This is a long overdue blog about the work of Belinda Lyon, a talented illustrator who created tea towel designs for Oxfam during the 1970's.

 Belinda Lyon, like many other talented illustrators from her generation, has been mainly unknown for the last 20 years until the growing retro interest in the 1970's and the current sewing craft revival has brought her designs and illustrations "back on trend" and her designs are a reference source for several of today's retro inspired designers.

-You can find lots more examples of her work on my flickr photostream.
+You can have a look at lots more examples of her work on my flickr photostream.

 Enjoyed reading this post?
 Follow me on instagram to be first in the queue for new treasure, news and events: